 Vitamins are necessary for the overall health and well being of the human body.
 They support a range of different bodily functions, which include the production of red blood cells and energy.
 The human body requires 13 different vitamins.
 Eight of those are classed as B-complex, or B-group vitamins.

 B-complex vitamins are not responsible for the production of energy.
 This is important to know, because a lot of supplement advertisements are claiming that B vitamins can do so.
 That is because, without B-complex vitamins, the body will lack energy.
 However, the fuel is actually provided by protein, fat, and carbohydrates.

 What the B-complex vitamins do is ensure that the body is able to actually use that fuel.
 B-group vitamins are also incredibly important to help cells multiply and regenerate, because they help the body make new DNA.
-This is where these vitamins become interesting for people who have neuropathy or nerve damage and why they are added to products for treating nerve pain like Nerve Renew.
+For people who have nerve damage, these vitamins for neuropathy have many positive benefits, which is why they are added to products for treating nerve pain like Nerve Renew.

 There are many foods that contain B-complex vitamins.
 However, they are water soluble and very delicate.
 This means that it is very easy to destroy the B vitamins in them, particularly through cooking or by mixing them with alcohol.
 Additionally, when processing food, much of the B-complex vitamins are also destroyed.
 This is why it is important to eat wholegrain bread, rice, and flour rather than the white versions.

 The human body struggles to store most of the eight vitamins included in the B-group, with the exception of folate and B12, both of which are stored in the liver.
 Those who follow a very poor diet for a number of months may develop a vitamin B deficiency.
 Hence, it is very important that people eat a diet that is heavy in B-complex vitamins, which can be achieved by following a nutritious, balanced meal plan.